nicastellanos/quartus-lite/README.md

 Copy this repository through download or git clone

 Within your terminal go to directory where this repo is stored.

+'cd ~/path/to/repo/quartus-lite/'

  Open docker and confirm its functionality by running

 `docker --help`

 If docker is running correctly you will get the help text prompt on the terminal.
 Once confirming docker is running you will begin by running

-`docker build -t 'eced4260' .`
+`docker build -t 'eced4260:latest' .`

 You should expect to see the docker build operation begin, it will build the OS and download the necessary software for Quartus Prime Lite.
 This will take some time since the install is quite large.